LordPax/sockevent/README.md

 // Add a client to a room
 room.AddClient(client)

+// Remove a client from a room room.RemoveClient(client)

 // Send a message to all clients in a room room.Emit("announcement", "Message for everyone in the room")